OVECJOE/The-Journey-From-Ignorance/chapter_2.md

 *"Come out from your hiding place, thou friends of **Brenton Brew**!
 I can sense and smell you and your location brethren.
 Remember that you have little time."*, she barked to, in my opinion, space.
 I can't find anyone in close range.

 I noticed movements.
-My jaw came open when six men and two women ensued after her command.
+My jaw came open when five men and two women ensued after her command.
 They weren't the kind of creatures I had imagined.
 I expected to see huge, rogue-like, and ugly men.
 I didn't even include a woman in my imagination!
 But it turned out my imagination was not well tuned, These were young, handsome or beautiful, innocent-looking, and war-oblivious individuals.
 I scanned them each carefully, memorizing every details about their looks, physique, and features.

 *"Where is **Carol Halmen**?"*, **She** asked, an expression of concern and worry was written on her face and it made me surprised that she could be caring.